finnhambly/finnhambly.github.io/blog/alreadydigital.md

 Why would our simulators be simulating us?
 My guess is that any simulator is likely to simulate a population fairly similar to their own.
 From our own observations, we can see that humans — like our hypothetical simulator — find value in running simulations.
 Additionally, whether it's for scientific purposes or a video game, our simulations are designed to be similar to our universe in some way.
 The less a hypothetical simulation has in common with its simulator's universe, the less likely it will be.

 (Some aspects of the simulation may be different to the world above by necessity.
-For instance, we may have had our simulation capabilities restricted or delayed, in order to conserve computational resources.)
+For instance, we may have had our simulation capabilities restricted or delayed, in order to conserve our simulator's computational resources.)

-So why would we run very large-scale, computationally-heavy simulations?
+So why would anyone expend their resources to simulate a universe like ours?
 Maybe it'll be for some relatively trivial matter, like finding out the universal, long-run effects of a new kind of detergent.
 However, it's reasonable to expect the quantity of computational resources (and hence number of simulations) to scale with the importance of the subject.

 Because of that, the fact that this period of time looks particularly important, due to the highly consequential decisions we'll be making, is a pretty strong sim sign.